 The now renowned Suzuki Method has now been adopted by top musicians and organizations across the world.
 A substantial number of Suzuki trained students have become highly acclaimed professional musicians.

-Ask about online cello lessons using Facetime or Skype
+Ask about online cello lessons using Facetime, Zoom or Skype

 A wonderful life of music began for me at the age of 7 with the piano & cello.
 I received a Bachelor of Music degree from the University of Witwatersrand, South Africa under the guidance of cellist Marian Lewin.
 My postgraduate studies include a Master of Arts in Cello Performance from the University of Western Illinois, USA.
 Here, I also received my certification in the Suzuki Method of Teaching with Dr. Tanya Carey.